Digital Marketing Strategy for Consulting Firms

 • Survey your audience.
 You can use simple survey tools to send to your email contacts, or you can create a LinkedIn poll.
 If you have enough people respond, you can use the results of your survey to create original content.

-Build a lead-generating website.
+Build a lead-generation framework

-Optimize your website for search engines.
+Optimize content for on-platform search

 Scale your expertise with a podcast

 Podcasts present a true blue ocean opportunity for consulting firms.
 According to a survey of over 2,700 users by LinkedIn, 44% of department heads, VPs, owners, and C-suites listen to podcasts.
 But it gets even better.
-According to Podcast Industry Insights in Q3, 2023 less than 18% (459,000) of podcasts were active, having released a new episode within the most recent 90 days.
-Just by showing up and producing new episodes consistently, you have an opportunity to stand out in your niche.

 Stand out on social media platforms like LinkedIn.